Adversarial Attack Generation Empowered by Min-Max Optimization

-\paragraph{Universal perturbation over multiple examples} We evaluate APGD in universal perturbation on MNIST and CIFAR-10, where 10,000 test images are randomly divided into equal-size groups (containing $K$ images per group) for universal perturbation.
-We measure two types of ASR (\%), \textbf{ASR$_{avg}$} and \textbf{ASR$_{gp}$}.
+We evaluate APGDA in universal perturbation on MNIST and CIFAR-10, where 10,000 test images are randomly divided into equal-size groups ($K$ images per group) for universal perturbation.
+We measure two types of ASR (\%), \textbf{ASR$\boldsymbol{_{avg}}$} and \textbf{ASR$\boldsymbol{_{all}}$}.
 Here the former represents the ASR averaged over all images in all groups, and the latter signifies the ASR averaged over all groups but a successful attack is counted under a more restricted condition: images within each group must be successfully attacked simultaneously by universal perturbation.
 In Table~\ref{tab:universal_perturbation}, we compare the proposed min-max strategy with the averaging strategy on the attack performance of generated universal perturbations.
 APGDA always achieves higher ASR$_{all}$ for different values of $K$.
 When $K=5$, our approach achieves 42.63\% and 35.21\% improvement over the averaging strategy under MNIST and CIFAR-10.
 The universal perturbation generated from APGDA can successfully attack `hard' images (on which the average-based PGD attack fails) by self-adjusting domain weights, and thus leads to a higher ASR$_{all}$.

 \paragraph{Interpreting ``\textit{image robustness}'' with domain weights $\mathbf w$:} The min-max universal perturbation also offers interpretability of ``\textit{image robustness}'' by associating domain weights with image visualization.
 Figure~\ref{tab:uni_interpret_short} shows an example in which the large domain weight corresponds to the MNIST letter with clear appearance (e.g., bold letter).
 To empirically verify the robustness of image, we report two metrics to measure the difficulty of attacking single image: dist.
 (C\&W $\ell_2$) denotes the the minimum distortion of successfully attacking images using C\&W ($\ell_2$) attack; $\epsilon_{\min}$ ($\ell_\infty$) denotes the minimum perturbation magnitude for $\ell_\infty$-PGD attack.